ahoorab/BPMS-Leshan-with-RPi/README.md

 ```

 ## Info
+#### General
+The objects used are IPSO compliant, based on the object model specified in OMA LightWeight M2M [1] Chapter 6, Identifiers and Resources.

+#### Pi4j Library
+a friendly object-oriented I/O API and implementation libraries for Java Programmers to access the full I/O capabilities of the Raspberry Pi platform
 #### PCB
 The PCB used has a Temperature Sensor LM335Z,an Analog to Digital Converter MCP3002 - 2.7V Dual Channel 0-Bit A/D Converter with SPI Serial Interface and some LEDs.